neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## Dashboard

-When you open a project in the Neon console, the Dashboard gives you a snapshot view of the most recent usage metrics for that project:
+When you open a project in the Neon Console, the Dashboard gives you a snapshot view of the most recent usage metrics for that project:

+- **Monitoring** widget &#8212; Shows the latest CPU and RAM usage for a selected branch's compute endpoint.
 - **Branches** widget &#8212; Shows how much storage your main branch has currently used.
 It also lists a subset of other branches.
 - **Usage since...** widget  &#8212; Shows a snapshot of your current consumption metrics since your last billing date (the last day of the previous month).
 - **Project settings** widget &#8212; Shows current project settings like your compute size default and history retention window.